Strong-AI-Lab/emotion/datasets/README.md

 outputting annotations.
 The scripts for some datasets (e.g. IEMOCAP, MSP-IMPROV) print additional statistics about perceptual ratings.

-All scripts will output any annotation files in CSV format, as well as print the emotion label distribution and any inter-rater agreement metrics that can be calculated (e.g. Krippendorf's alpha, Fleiss' kappa).
+All scripts will output annotations in CSV format, and any inter-rater agreement metrics that can be calculated (e.g. Krippendorf's alpha, Fleiss' kappa) from ratings data.

-Once these steps are done, you can use the feature extraction scripts.

 ## File lists and subsets
 A list of file paths to the resampled audio clips will be created for